-This all sounds very promising, but it’s important to realize that most big companies are still making their first steps in the bitcoin hosting market.
+Most big companies are still making their first steps in the bitcoin hosting market.
 It’s the smaller hosts that are leading the charge, and while some of them provide phenomenal hosting solutions, others are a recipe for disaster.
+The good news is that there are several major hosts that are accepting cryptocurrency.
+Hostinger is already fantastic value for money, but what about the other hosts that accept Bitcoin?

-I tested the companies myself to help you avoid a potential tragedy.
-Read on and make sure you put your cryptocoins to good use.
+Well, I tested the companies myself to help you avoid a potential tragedy.
+Read on and make sure you put your crypto coins to good use.

 Short on time?
-Here are our top picks for the best web hosts that accept Bitcoin
+Here are the best web hosts that accept Bitcoin and other crypto payments in July 2021:

-Hostinger – Uptime is 99.9% and up, performance is fast, and support is available 24/7.
+- Hostinger – Uptime is 99.9% and up, performance is fast, support is available 24/7, and multiple cryptocurrencies are accepted.

-Hostwinds – Unlimited space and bandwidth, and a choice between two U.S. and one European data centers.
+- Hostwinds – Unlimited space and bandwidth, a choice between two US and one European data centers, and a money-back guarantee that works with crypto payments.

 With each hosting company on this list, you can expect:

 - Payment through a cryptocurrency payment platform – While some of these hosts allow you to manually transfer funds, it’s much easier to pay using a known crypto payment platform.
-Bitcoin is accepted by all, but most accept other cryptocoins as well.
+Bitcoin is accepted by all, but I looked for companies that accept other crypto coins as well.

 - Reliable performance and uptime – I’m looking for quality hosting you can actually trust, with high, verified uptimes above 99.9% and fast performance.
 Take into consideration that real offshore hosting might be situated away from your target audience, which could affect their loading speed.